persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - when changing a combo box item : the error message 'Each variable must be associated with one column' appears
       - set the second header item to 'x2' and the third one to ''
       - finish
-      - check the design of experiment window is updated : check the values of x2 have changed
+      - check the design of experiments window is updated : check the values of x2 have changed

   - right click on design_4 and choose Modify :